walles/moar/README.md

 --------------------------------------------
 * Make sure we can search for unicode characters

-* Make sure we get the line length right even with unicode characters present in the lines.
-Verify by looking at where the truncation markers end up.

 * Make sure searching won't match part of a multi-byte unicode character.